prfraser/chat-baby-api/README.md

 # chat-baby-api
-# Simple api server for chat application
+Simple api server for chat application.
+Built with: Node, express, mongodb hosted on mlab